Skip to main content

 AI settings

 The AI settings tab controls how the Mitzu AI assistant (the chat agent that answers questions, builds charts, and reads your catalog) behaves inside this workspace.
-Two knobs:
+There are three knobs:

 1. Which Claude model it uses.

-2. A persistent Custom instructions that is included in every conversation — your workspace's "system prompt."
+2. A persistent Custom instructions entry that is included in every conversation — your workspace's "system prompt."

 Only Workspace Admins can change these settings.
-The AI settings tab itself only appears when the AI feature is enabled for your organisation.
+The AI settings tab itself only appears when the AI feature is enabled for your organization.

 image